chiroptical/derive-has-field/README.md

 deriveHasField ''BankAccount

--- alternatively, for prefixes that don't match the data constructor name deriveHasFieldWith (dropPrefix "bankAccount") ''BankAccount
+-- alternatively, for prefixes that don't match the type name deriveHasFieldWith (dropPrefix "bankAccount") ''BankAccount
 ```